Voters recall California judge who sentenced Brock Turner

 California voters on Tuesday backed the recall of the judge who sentenced a former Stanford University swimmer to six months in jail for sexually assaulting an unconscious woman behind a campus dumpster — a sentence blasted by critics as far too lenient.

-Judge Aaron Persky of State Superior Court has said he was following the rule of law, not the rule of public opinion, when he imposed the six-month jail term on Brock Turner, then 20, in 2016.
+Judge Aaron Persky of State Superior Court in Santa Clara County has said he was following the rule of law, not public opinion, when he imposed the six-month jail term on Brock Turner, then 20, in 2016.
 But in the eyes of many critics, the judge had seemed to discount the seriousness of campus sexual assault and the pain of the victim.

 With 61 percent of precincts reporting, 59 percent of voters favored removing Persky, and 41 percent were opposed.